Brand shopping and rich history

 For the ambitious, consider spending your day walking from one sector to another for a delightful urban hike.

 Walk down the Ginza strip

 On Chuo Dori street, you'll find many top fashion and cosmetic brand stores.
-It has many department stores, restaurants, and cafes.
-In fact, this sophisticated one-kilometer strip boasts some of the highest real estate prices in the world.
-Nearby, Yurakacho boasts even more posh shops and izakaya restaurants.
+It has many department stores, restaurants and cafes.
+In fact, this sophisticated one-kilometer strip has some of the highest real estate prices in the world.
+Nearby, Yurakucho has even more high end shops and izakaya restaurants.

 Chuo Dori is closed to motor traffic on weekend afternoons.
 Feel like royalty strolling down the middle of this street.

 Enjoy the juxtaposition of the traditional Kabukiza kabuki theater against a backdrop of modern architecture.